 - 4.11.1 Suitable areas and equipment must be provided for the cleaning, sanitizing, drying and storage of tableware.
-Such equipment must be installed and/or placed: - 4.11.1.1 With a drain indirect to sewer; - 4.11.1.2 On, at a minimum, a composite tile or other approved floor, with wall-to-floor junctures sealed with base coving; - 4.11.1.3 In a room with a minimum 50 foot-candles of light measured 30 inches above the floor; - 4.11.1.4 On adjacent walls with coverings of fiberglass-reinforced plastic paneling or equivalent where moisture is likely to occur; - 4.11.1.5 In a room with an enclosed ceiling, finished with a smooth, washable surface; and - 4.11.1.6 In a room maintained to prevent the contamination of equipment, and tableware or utensils. - 4.11.2 In-room cleaning and sanitizing of any tableware is permitted in a guest room with use of an in-room automatic dishwasher, appropriate detergent, and having a functional and/or adequate sanitizing cycle. - 4.11.3 If the tableware is not cleaned using a dishwasher in the guest room, a sink with three (3) compartments and integral double drain boards or a dishwasher having a functional and/or adequate sanitizing cycle, certified by NSF or equivalent third-party certification organization must be used in another area of the facility.
-All sinks must be certified by NSF or equivalent third party certification organization. - 4.11.4 Dish tables and drain boards must be large enough to accommodate the separate proper handling of soiled and clean tableware. - 4.11.5 A handwashing sink, supplied with hot and cold running water and dispenser-fed liquid soap and disposable towels, must be installed within any room, other than a guest room, used for washing tableware, utensils or glassware. - 4.11.6 The Health Authority may approve any type of facility, device, or procedure for cleaning and sanitizing tableware if the responsible person demonstrates that it is effective and reliable for that purpose.

-4.11.67 If no dishwashing facilities are available, single-use tableware only must be provided.
+Such equipment must be installed and/or placed: - 4.11.1.1 With a drain indirect to sewer: - 4.11.1.2 On, at a minimum, a composite tile or other approved floor, with wall-to-floor junctures sealed with base coving; - 4.11.1.3 In a room with a minimum 50 foot-candles of light measured 30 inches above the floor: - 4.11.1.4 On adjacent walls with coverings of fiberglass-reinforced plastic paneling or equivalent where moisture is likely to occur; - 4.11.1.5 In a room with an enclosed ceiling, finished with a smooth, washable surface; and - 4.11.1.6 In a room maintained to prevent the contamination of equipment, tableware or utensils. - 4.11.2 In-room cleaning and sanitizing of any tableware is permitted in a guest room with use of an in-room automatic dishwasher having a functional and/or adequate sanitizing cycle. - 4.11.3 If the tableware is not cleaned using a dishwasher in the guest room, a sink with three (3) compartments and integral double drain boards or a dishwasher having a functional and/or adequate sanitizing cycle must be used in another area of the facility.
+All sinks must be certified by NSF or equivalent third party certification organization. - 4.11.4 Dish tables and drain boards must be large enough to accommodate the separate proper handling of soiled and clean tableware. - 4.11.5 A handwashing sink, supplied with hot and cold running water and dispenser-fed liquid soap and disposable towels, must be installed within any room, other than a guest room, used for washing tableware, utensils or glassware. - 4.11.6 The Health Authority may approve any type of facility, device, or procedure for cleaning and sanitizing tableware if the responsible person demonstrates that it is effective and reliable for that purpose. - 4.11.7 If no dishwashing facilities are available, single-use tableware only must be provided.

-4.11.78 Manually washing and sanitizing
+4.11.8 Manually washing and sanitizing

-- 4.11.78.1 All tableware must be thoroughly washed in a reasonably clean solution that contains an effective concentration of detergent. - 4.11.78.2 All tableware must be rinsed in clean warm water after washing. - 4.11.78.3 All tableware, when manually washed, must be sanitized by immersion for 1 minute in a clean, sanitizing solution containing 50 ppm of available chlorine.into an approved sanitizer at concentrations per the manufacturer's use directions included in the labeling. - 4.11.78.4 A test kit of reasonable accuracy, plus or minus 25%, must be used to test the available chlorine in the sanitizing solution.
-The proper test kit must be provided for each type of sanitizer used. - 4.121.8.5 Other chemical agents which have been demonstrated to the satisfaction of the Health Authority to be effective and non\toxic without rinsing under conditions of use and for which a suitable test kit is available may be used in the sanitizing solution if the solution has a bactericidal effect equivalent to a solution containing 50 ppm of available chlorine.
-These other chemical agents include, but are not limited to, Quaternary Ammonium Compounds (Quats) at 200 ppm and lodine at 12.5 ppm. - 4.11.8.6-5 After being sanitized, all the tableware must be placed in a position permitting self-draining in a suitable area where it is allowed to air dry.
+- 4.11.8.1 All tableware must be thoroughly washed in a reasonably clean solution that contains an effective concentration of detergent. - 4.11.8.2 All tableware must be rinsed in clean warm water after washing. - 4.11.8.3 All tableware, when manually washed, must be sanitized by immersion for 1 minute in a clean, sanitizing solution containing 50 ppm of available chlorine. - 4.11.8.4 A test kit of reasonable accuracy, plus or minus 25%, must be used to test the available chlorine in the sanitizing solution.
+The proper test kit must be provided for each type of sanitizer used. - 4.11.8.5 Other chemical agents which have been demonstrated to the satisfaction of the Health Authority to be effective and nontoxic without rinsing under conditions of use and for which a suitable test kit is available may be used in the sanitizing solution if the solution has a bactericidal effect equivalent to a solution containing 50 ppm of available chlorine.
+These other chemical agents include, but are not limited to, Quaternary Ammonium Compounds (Quats) at 200 ppm and Iodine at 12.5 ppm. - 4.11.8.6 After being sanitized, all the tableware must be placed in a position permitting self-draining in a suitable area where it is allowed to air dry.

-4.11.89 Storage and handling
+4.11.9 Storage and handling